Single-qubit gate teleportation provides a quantum advantage: Quantum advantage against

 Importantly, the algorithm~$\cA_{\cJ,m}$ can be implemented efficiently.

 \begin{lemma} Let $k$ be a constant, let $L=\mathsf{poly}(n)<n$ and $m$ be such that $L\leq m<n$.
-Let $\cJ\subset \mathbb{Z}_n$ be of size $|\cJ|=k$.
+Let $\cJ\subseteq \mathbb{Z}_n$ be of size $|\cJ|=k$.
 Then Algorithm~\ref{alg:Afunction} for computing the function~$\cA_{\cJ,m}:\cP^n\times\cC\rightarrow\cP$ can be implemented by an $\NC^0$-circuit. \end{lemma} \begin{proof} This follows immediately from equations~\eqref{eq:clppqq} and~\eqref{eq:clP}.
 Since $k$ is constant, the corresponding products can be computed by an $\NC^0$-circuit, see Lemma~\ref{lem:technicalcommutinglemma}. \end{proof}

 Our main result of this section combines Lemma~\ref{lem:technicalcommutinglemma} and Lemma~\ref{lem:technicalcommutingefficientcomputation} to show that an $\NC^0$~circuit~$\mathsf{C}$ for $\psim{\teleport_n}$ can be used to solve~$\psim{\PCliff{Q}_L}$.
-To arrive at this result, we make a suitable choice of~$L,m$ and the subset~$\cJ\subset \mathbb{Z}_n$ depending on the oracle~$\mathsf{C}$ in non-black-box manner.
+To arrive at this result, we make a suitable choice of~$L,m$ and the subset~$\cJ\subseteq \mathbb{Z}_n$ depending on the oracle~$\mathsf{C}$ in a non-black-box manner.
 More precisely, we use the no-signaling properties of~$\mathsf{C}$ established in Section~\ref{sec:nosignalingnc0}.
-The resulting reduction is therefore non-uniform: While the algorithm requires oracle access to~$\mathsf{C}$, it is only correct if $(L,m,\cJ)$~are appropriately chosen.
+The resulting reduction is therefore non-uniform due to three parameters $(L,m,\cJ)$ that must be given as advice.
 The following theorem formalizes this and shows that a suitable choice always exists.